 What is a detox or cleanse?

-First of all, let’s make sure we’re all starting on the same page.
+Before jumping into the answer to will a colon cleanse help your IBS, let's make sure we're all starting on the same page.
 In our context, the words “detox” or “cleanse” are used to describe wellness programs or products that promise to remove built-up toxins in the body, promote healthy organ function, or boost our immunity.

 These types of products and programs may involve pills, powders, or drinks, periods of fasting, or regimented diets designed to help flush out toxins or boost the functions of specific organs (like your liver, gut, or kidneys).

 The idea of cleansing our bodies isn't new.
 In fact, it's first official debut was in early 19th century France, when Dr. Charles Bouchard developed a theory that putrid fluids from our intestines are absorbed by the body leading to blood poisoning.
 That's a lovely image, friend!